-Mr S Bell-Brown - Leader of KS5 English Literature Stephen.Bell-Brown@walthamstow-academy.org
+Mr L Tweed - Head of English

-Ms E Kraemer - Head of English Emma.Kraemer@Walthamstow-Academy.Org
+Mr Bell-Brown - KS5 English Lead & Head of Year 13

 French A Level

+Exam Board: AQA

 Entry Requirements: GCSE Grade 6 in French

+Units studied in Year 12

-A Level Compulsory Topics
+AS & A Level Compulsory Topics

 1. Aspects of French-speaking society: Current trends The changing nature of family The "cyber- society" The place of voluntary work

 2. Artistic culture in the French-speaking world: A culture proud of its heritage Contemporary francophone music Cinema: The 7th art form

+Units Studied in Year 13

+A Level Only

 1. Aspects of French-speaking society: Current issues Positive features of a diverse society Life for the marginalised How criminals are treated

 2. Aspects of political life in the French-speaking world:

 Teenagers, the right to vote and political commitment Demonstrations, strikes- who holds power?
 Politics and immigration

 3. Optional content:

 Students study two books or one book and film from the lists in the specification.
 Individual research topic:

 Students conduct individual research on a subject of personal interest, relating to the country where the language of study is spoken.

+Assessments

 A Level Examinations - What's assessed

-Listening, Reading and Writing: 2 hours 30 minutes
+Listening, Reading and Writing: 2 hours 30 minutes 100 marks

-100 marks 50% of A-level
+50% of A-level

 Written exam: 2 hours 80 marks in total 20% of A-level

 Oral exam: 21-23 minutes (including 5 minutes preparation time)

 60 marks in total

 30% of A-level

+Skills gained and enrichment opportunities:

 Studying this course will enable students to develop highly effective communication, public speaking and translation skills, preparing them for the world of work.

+Progression/career opportunities:

-This course will enable students to progress on to higher education courses at university in journalism or tourism and would enable students to become translators, teachers, lawyers amongst other professions.
+This course will enable students to progress on to higher education courses at university in a variety of subjects and would enable students to become translators, teachers, lawyers amongst other professions.